erkamuzuncayir/the-journey-to-become-cpp-game-engine-developer/README.md

 ### 📝 Projects

-#### Hex Survivor</br>
+#### Gate Survivors</br>

-**Technologies Used:** Unity, C#</br>
+**Technologies Used:** Unity, C#, HLSL, ECS</br>
 **Status:** Ongoing</br>
-This project is a turn-based 2D game developed in Unity using C#.
-It aims to create a maintainable, extensible, and clean codebase while learning low-level game development using C/C++ and OpenGL.
-Additionally, it provides an opportunity to showcase my skills in C# and Unity, as well as to gain experience by publishing a game and observing the post-launch process.
+This is a game built on the Unity game engine that I know, using an entity component system that I wrote myself.
+Thanks to this system, physics calculations, rendering and animation calculations of a very large number of entities can be done efficiently and quickly.
+Also, this project gives me the opportunity to showcase my skills in C# and Unity and gain experience by publishing a game and observing the post-launch process.

 ### 📚 Learning Resources